 1. What is your main goal for the trip?

 Are you traveling to learn about a new culture?
 To push your comfort zone?
 To meet people?
 To relax in nature?
 Narrowing down what you want to get out of your travels will help you know if a tour is right for you.
 If you are looking to experience adventure trekking, a tour group could make that process smoother.
-A tour group can also help you explore the history, architecture or even the food of a new place!
+A tour group can also help you explore the history, architecture, or even the food of a new place!
+The access to tour guide knowledge is one of the best benefits of group travel.
 But if you would rather relax on the beach with a book for most of your travel time, then maybe you should give a “no” to the tour group.

 2. What relaxes you?
 What energizes you?